Easy Chicken Casserole with Stuffing

 A note on cream of mushroom

-It will work in a pinch, but the flavor shifts quite a bit — earthier, darker sauce.
+In a pinch, it’ll work, but the flavor changes quite a bit — it’s a more earthy, darker sauce.
 If that is all you have, it still makes dinner.
+But cream of chicken keeps the sauce flavor mild, letting the stuffing topping stay front and center.

 Shortcut with rotisserie chicken